xicu/slotemextremus/lapdetector/README.md

 ## But... why?

 Well... why not?
-The history began around 2008, when some friends and I were missing a good lap counter for our slot car races.

-We had a really old Windows .exe that used the parallel port from some really old laptop to detect changes in a photocell previously installed in a couple of holes under a piece of the track.
-Not ideal, but very reliable.

-Parallel ports were back then already a thing of the past, so we wanted something better.
-We considered Arduino as a very good idea to read photocells and even to implement speedtraps.
-I always wanted to do it based on computer vision though, using just a webcam and OpenCV.
+You can find an introduction to the project in the [master README file](/slotemextremus/README.md), so let's focus on this component.
+In brief, instead of a fully featured PC and a webcam (as planned in 2008), I wanted to get a Pi a chance because:

-In 2025 (not kidding - this was in my to-do for 17 years...), I decided to make it happen.
-Instead of a webcam, I wanted to get a Pi a chance (everybody has one at home), as it would be cool to have a completely wireless device (when powered) monitoring the laps.
+* Everybody has one at home.
+* It would be cool to have a completely wireless device (when on batteries) monitoring the laps.

-I started with this in March 2025.
-I wanted it to be ready by September 2026, when Lena & Xana would turn 6, so we could play slot together.
-I enjoyed it so much that the MVP was ready in less than two months (a milestone in software engineering: a project that happened actually sooner than expected).
+* And also because it sounds challenging, to be honest.

 ## How does it work?